 - The values of assets and liabilities recognised and valued in accordance with Solvency II. - The values of assets and liabilities recognised and valued for tax purposes.

-Deferred tax has been calculated using the future UK corporation tax rate of 19% in line with the deferred tax calculations in the financial statements.
+Deferred tax has been calculated using the future Lux corporation tax rate of 24.94%.